c-blake/lc/IDEAS.md

 icons do not overlap/overlay.
 So, unlike text attributes only one of however many kind dimensions can "win".
 Maybe the first non-unknown dimension should win?
 I don't like icons, personally, but it seems popular, not hard to do, and I do agree that redundant visual cues can be helpful.
+Could also maybe let any dimension have an icon and give each row 3-6 icons.
+If users are judicious in not allocating more than 1-3 icons then that might not be so bad.
+This could maybe even be an "alternate spelling" of the %0-%8 format dimensions.

 selinux security context labels (ls -Z)
 (first do some cligen/selinux.nim:getfilecon,etc.  Then should be easy.)